UCL-ARC/Mutein/Documents/yamlmake.md

 Anywhere a string can be entered into the configuration file a variable placeholder can to inserted.
 Where the variable required is within a nest hierachy the full path to the variable must be used, using forward-slash separators.
 For example, to refer to the location of the newt samples you would use a place holder like:

 ```
-{%metadata/samples/newt/location} #give "rm 8"
+{%metadata/samples/newt/location} #gives "rm 8"
 ```

-Note: you never have to put `config` or `action` as the first part of the key.
+Note: you never have to put an explicit `config` or `action` as the first part of the key, as this is assumed.
+Within a `config` pipeline item the root of the namespace is always implicitly "config/".
+Within each action the root of the namespace is also implicitly "config/".
+Any of the action's own local configuration gets added to the global configuration as soon as the action begins, overriding anything with the same key, therefore the namespace root is actual the result of the merger of "config" and "action" into a unified root.

 To refer to an item in a list use the 0-base integer location as the key following the list name.
 Negative indexes refer to items counting backwards from the end, as with Python lists:

 ```
 {%metadata/treatments/0} # gives "1A"